makersacademy/staging-assets/README.md

-# makers-assets
+# Makers Image Assets

-All of the images used across Maker's Academy websites in one
+All of the images used across Maker's Academy websites in one repo and served via GitHub pages to http://images.makersacademy.com